NICKY-TECH/MINI-CRUD/README.md

-# INTRODUCTION TO CRUD(CREATE,READ,UPDATE AND UPDATE) WITH LARAVEL
+# INTRODUCTION TO CRUD(CREATE,READ,UPDATE AND DELETE) WITH LARAVEL

 This is a simple project that implements crud operations with laravel.